-Among others, Antonczyk, Fitzenberger, and Leuschner (2009), and Baumgarten (2015) use these data to generate measures of relative task intensities at the occupational level.
-We follow the approach of Antonczyk, Fitzenberger, and Leuschner (2009) and categorize the activities employees perform at the workplace into routine (R), non-routine manual (NRM) and non-routine cognitive (NRC).
+Among others, Antonczyk, Fitzenberger, and Leuschner (2009) and Baumgarten (2015) use these data to generate measures of relative task intensities at the occupational level.
+We follow the approach of Antonczyk, Fitzenberger, and Leuschner (2009) and categorize the activities employees perform at the workplace into routine (R), non-routine manual (NRM), and nonroutine cognitive (NRC).
 This allows us to compute task intensities at the individual level.
-We aggregate these individual task intensities for 54 occupational categories following Tiemann et al. (2008), and for each occupation-time period combination provide a R, NRM, and NRC share that sums to 100 percent.
-The ensuing task intensity measure (TI) at the individual level i can be expressed as where t= 1985-6, 1991-2, 1998-9, 2006, and 2012 and j indicates routine (R), non-routine manual (NRM), and non-routine cognitive (NRC) tasks, respectively.
-Taking averages over individuals task intensities by occupational categories provides a continuous measure of routine task intensity (RTI), non-routine manual task intensity (NRMTI), and non-routine cognitive task intensity (NRCTI) over time for a given occupational group.
+We aggregate these individual task intensities for 54 occupational categories, following Tiemann et al. (2008), and for each occupation-time period combination provide a share of R, NRM, and NRC that sums to 100 percent.
+The ensuing task intensity measure (TI) at the individual level i can be expressed as where t = 1985-1996, 1991-1992, 1998-1999, 2006, and 2012 and j indicates routine (R), nonroutine manual (NRM), and nonroutine cognitive (NRC) tasks, respectively.
+Taking averages over individuals task intensities by occupational categories provides a continuous measure of routine task intensity (RTI), nonroutine manual task intensity (NRMTI), and nonroutine cognitive task intensity (NRCTI) over time for a given occupational group.
 We merge the TI measures to the worker-level SIAB data based on occupation and year combinations.

-(7) $$Task{ijt} = \frac{\text{number of activities in category j performed by i in cross section t}}{\text{total number of activities performed by i over all categories at time t}}$$
+(7) $$Task{ijt} = \frac{\text{number of activities in category } j \text{ performed by } i \text{ in cross section } t}{\text{total number of activities performed by } i \text{ over all categories at time } t}$$

 A key advantage of BIBB is that the survey is conducted at regular six- to seven-year intervals throughout our period of analysis.
 This allows us to have time-varying task intensities by occupational groups.
 Doing so allows us to fully exploit the BIBB data to update occupation task intensities over time.
-This has the advantage that our analysis considers task intensities which are regularly updated and therefore reflect the actual task composition at the time of observation.
-Thus, computing task intensities with the usage of additional data sources is in contrast to the more parsimonious approach, which assigns workers to routine, non-routine manual, and non-routine cognitive categories at one point in time based on groups of standardized occupational codes (see for example Goos and Manning 2007; Goos, Manning, and Salomons 2009; Cortes 2016).
-A cost of relying on the time-varying task measures computed from the BIBB data consists in discontinuities in these measures from one survey wave to the next.
+This has the advantage that our analysis considers task intensities that are regularly updated and therefore reflect the actual task composition at the time of observation.
+Thus, computing task intensities with the usage of additional data sources is in contrast to the more parsimonious approach, which assigns workers to routine, nonroutine manual, and nonroutine cognitive categories at one point in time based on groups of standardized occupational codes (see, for example, Goos and Manning 2007; Goos, Manning, and Salomons 2009; Cortes 2016).
+A cost of relying on the time-varying task measures computed from the BIBB data consists of discontinuities in these measures from one survey wave to the next.
 However, as shown by Bachmann, Cim, and Green (2019), these discontinuities are not large.